go-labx/docs/docs/quickstart.md

 		})
 	})

-	app.Run(":6789")
+	app.Run()
 }
 ```

-In this example, we have created a simple web application that serves a JSON response at the URL ("/ping").
+In this example, we have created a simple web application that serves a JSON response at the URL `/ping`.

 - The `lightning.DefaultApp()` function initializes a new instance of the framework.
 - the `app.Get()` function defines a new route that responds to HTTP GET requests at the specified URL.